-- 2 The school building authority roles and responsibilities shall include: - 3 (1) Management of a system with the goal of ensuring equitable and adequate school 4 housing for all public school children in the state; - 5 (2) Prevention of the cost of school housing from interfering with the effective operation 6 of the schools; - (3) Management of school housing aid in accordance with statute; - (4) Reviewing and making recommendations to the council on elementary and secondary education on necessity of school construction applications for state school housing aid and the school building authority capital fund, based on the recommendations of the school building authority advisory board; - (5) Promulgating, managing, and maintaining school construction regulations, standards, and guidelines applicable to the school housing program, based on the recommendations of the school building authority advisory board, created in § 16-105-8.
-Said regulations shall require conformance with the minority business enterprise requirements set forth in § 37-14.1-6; - (6) Developing a prequalification and review process for prime contractors, architects, and engineers seeking to bid on projects in excess of ten million dollars (\$10,000,000) in total costs subject to inflation.
+- The school building authority roles and responsibilities shall include: - 13 (1) Management of a system with the goal of ensuring equitable and adequate school 14 housing for all public school children in the state; - 15 (2) Prevention of the cost of school housing from interfering with the effective operation 16 of the schools; - (3) Management of school housing aid in accordance with statute; - (4) Reviewing and making recommendations to the council on elementary and secondary education on necessity of school construction applications for state school housing aid and the school building authority capital fund, based on the recommendations of the school building authority advisory board; - (5) Promulgating, managing, and maintaining school construction regulations, standards, and guidelines applicable to the school housing program, based on the recommendations of the school building authority advisory board, created in § 16-105-8.
+Said regulations shall require conformance with the minority business enterprise requirements set forth in § 37-14.1-6 and with the latest Northeast Collaborative for High Performance Schools (NE-CHPS) standards or equivalent, contingent on approval from the council on elementary and secondary education; - (6) Developing a prequalification and review process for prime contractors, architects, and engineers seeking to bid on projects in excess of ten million dollars (\$10,000,000) in total costs subject to inflation.
 Notwithstanding any general laws to the contrary, a prequalification shall be valid for a maximum of two (2) years from the date of issuance.
-Factors to be considered by the school building authority in granting a prequalification to prime contractors shall include, but not be limited to, the contractor's history of completing complex projects on time and on budget, track record of compliance with applicable environmental and safety regulations, evidence that completed prior projects prioritized the facility's future maintainability, and compliance with applicable requirements for the use of women and minority owned subcontractors; - (i) At least annually, a list of prequalified contractors, architects, and engineers shall be publicly posted with all other program information; - (7) Providing technical assistance and guidance to school districts on the necessity of school construction application process; - 29 (8) Providing technical advice and assistance, training, and education to cities, towns, 30 and/or local education agencies and to general contractors, subcontractors, construction or project 31 managers, designers and others in planning, maintenance, and establishment of school facility 32 space; - (9) Developing a project priority system, based on the recommendations of the school building authority advisory board, in accordance with school construction regulations for the school
+Factors to be considered by the school building authority in granting a prequalification to prime contractors shall include, but not be limited to, the contractor's history of completing complex projects on time and on budget, track record of compliance with applicable environmental and safety regulations, evidence that